blakeembrey/typescript-simple-loader/README.md

 ### Load `tsconfig.json`

-The loader automatically resolves and loads `tsconfig.json` based on the Webpack context.
+The loader automatically resolves and parses `tsconfig.json`, based on the Webpack context, using [tsconfig](https://github.com/TypeStrong/tsconfig).

 ### Configuration Options